Identification of charm jets at LHCb: Introduction

 Charm jets are defined as those that have a promptly produced and weakly decaying $c$ hadron with transverse momentum $\pt(c$ hadron$) > 5\gev$ within the jet cone.\footnote{Natural units are used throughout this article.} Therefore, the tagging of $c$ jets is performed using displaced vertices (DVs) formed from the decays of such $c$ hadrons.
 The choice of using DVs and not single-track or other non-DV-based jet properties, {\em e.g.}\ the number of particles in the jet, is driven by the need for a small misidentification probability of the copious light-parton jets in LHCb $c$-jet analyses.
 In addition, the properties of DVs from $c$-hadron decays are known to be well modeled by simulation, which means that only small corrections obtained from control samples are required.
 Since DVs can also be formed from the decays of beauty or strange hadrons, or due to artifacts of the reconstruction, the DV-tagged charm yields are obtained by fitting the distributions of DV features with good discrimination power between $c$, $b$, and light-parton jets.

 This article presents a dedicated $c$-tagging procedure used to efficiently identify charm jets produced in proton-proton ($pp$) collisions at a centre-of-mass energy $\sqs=13\tev$ and recorded by the LHCb detector.
+The procedure described produces a statistical separation of the different jet-flavour populations resulting in a measurement of the total yield of each category rather than event-by-event flavour tags as given by some other methods.
+Therefore, the ability to reject light-flavour jets is contained within the uncertainty on the charm-tagging efficiency rather than a mistag rate.
 The $c$-tagging efficiency is precisely determined using a sample of unbiased charm-enriched jets obtained from dijet events in a dataset corresponding to an integrated luminosity of $1.7\invfb$ collected in 2016.
 This efficiency is reported for jets with $20 < \ptj < 100\gev$ in the pseudorapidity range $2.2 < \eta(j) < 4.2$.
 The region below 20\gev is not reported because the $c$-tagging efficiency varies rapidly there, whereas above 100\gev the limited size of the calibration sample prohibits precisely determining the performance.
 The $\eta(j)$ range, which was first used in Refs.~\cite{LHCb-PAPER-2015-016,LHCb-PAPER-2015-022,LHCb-PAPER-2015-021}, ensures a nearly uniform $c$-tagging efficiency of about 24\%, with minimal \ptj or $\eta(j)$ dependence.